 - Lost eligibility for future aid.
 If you’re currently in default, you could lose out on any future student aid, including scholarships, grants and federal student loans.
 Defaulted loans on your credit report could also make it harder to buy a home, buy a car or take out a credit card.

 - Potential lawsuits.
 Your original lender could sell your loan to a debt collection agency, which can call and send you letters in an attempt to collect a debt.
-To garnish wages, lenders will need to go through court.
-You could get sued if you don’t repay your loans.

 How to get rid of student loans

 If you’re struggling to repay your student loans, different repayment and forgiveness plans can help you keep your loans current without breaking the bank.
 Consider all of your options before choosing the best plan for your needs.

 Borrowers who made federal student loan payments during the student loan forbearance period (starting March 13, 2020) may be eligible to get a refund on those payments.